tart/motop/README.md

 address                     The address of the server

-hideStatus                  Paramer to hide status for the server
+hideStatus                  Paramer to disable status check for the server

+hideReplicaSet              Paramer to disable replica set status check for the server

 hideReplicationOperations   Paramer to hide constantly appeared replication operations on the masters and the slaves